deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 "your app will be delisted if you don't declare compliancy with X" etc.
 Nothing can prevent using an app with friends if you have the zip-file on your disc, and a webxdc-capable messenger with a chat group/room to "run" it.
-No VPS or web hosting, DNS or SSL certificate worries.
+No worries about VPS or web hosting, DNS or SSL certificates.
 Peace!

 Curious and interested to join some "replace-VCs-with-ZIP-files" fun?
 [Getting started with webxdc development](https://webxdc.org/docs/)